James Mason–The Rainy Day Trader

 During his high school years at Vermont Academy & summering at home in St. Petersburg, Florida he ran a variety of businesses.
 By his second year of college at the University of Florida he had attained a net worth of over one million dollars, largely due to real estate development projects.
 While attending college in Gainesville, Florida he was elected to the Alachua County Republican Executive Committee.
 After graduation he was employed with an insurance agency and worked extensively with public school teachers and university professors on financial matters.

 In 1980 he attended a Real Estate Securities Syndication Institute conference where he obtained the name of a commodities broker in New York who traded gold futures.
 After watching the broker lose money for two weeks, he went to New York to find out where the money went.
 He stayed for three months on his first visit and commuted between Florida and New York for the following three years.
-He was actively trading Comex Gold Futures until the initiation of stock index futures trading in the early 1980s.
+He was actively trading Comex Gold Futures until the initiation of stock index futures trading with the Kansas City Value Line Contract in 1982.
+When the S&P 500 contract premiered in Chicago he moved to trading that instrument.
 Between 1984 and 1988 he was a registered options principal for several small brokerage firms.

 In 1987 Mr. Mason and two partners founded Portfolio Management, a registered commodity trading advisory firm.
 The venture was successful and they were short the S&P Index Futures during the crash of October 16-19 when the Dow lost almost half of its value at the low point.
 The firm utilized algorithms developed by Mr. Mason and programmed by his partner.
 Those proprietary programs actually predicted a major downward movement in the market 30 minutes before the market crashed.

 After his success in shorting the market in October Mr. Mason took a year off to get married and relax on the beach.
 During that time he took on his first students for markets trading.
 He has continued to coach on an intermittent basis, taking on no more than 3 students at a time.